CatoYang/VTM-Shanghai/Factions/Triads (Red Gang).md

-Whoampoa docks, brings opium that eventually brings to green gang
+#S3
+This gang was mentioned to be operating in the Whampoa docks. brings in opium that is eventually fought over by the rival gangs